 1. Add 3 tbsp. corn flour, salt, red chilli powder, 2 pinches of pepper powder to a bowl.

 2. Make a thick or thin batter adding water as needed.
 If you like the restaurant style flour coated paneer then make a thick batter.

 3. Add paneer to the batter and coat them well with batter.
 If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer and just toss.
 I added a bit of red chilli sauce to the batter to get a nice color.
 That’s optional.

 4. Heat a pan and fry them on a medium high flame.
 It can be grilled, tawa fried, shallow fried or deep fried.
 Spread them evenly while frying else they stick to each other.

-5. Stir well and fry evenly until the flour dries up.
+5. Stir well and fry evenly until golden.
 You may not get the golden color if you have not used chili sauce or chilli powder.

 6. Drain them on a kitchen tissue.

 7. Transfer the oil to a cup and retain very little in the pan.
 Add garlic and saute until they smell good.